opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 The media type is defined as vnd.oci.image-compatibility.spec, in order to be defined agnostic to cluster management software.

-## image compatibility spec
+### Image Compatibility Spec

 The spec structure is quite simple, a flat json file.
-NFD means the Kubernetes node feature discovering SIG.

 Schema: